MajickTek/mkapp.sh/README.md

 Where exe is the executable that you want to bundle, and icn is the .icns file.

 An info.plist is automatically generated for you.

-An icon is not provided.

 Generally, the icon should be in ICNS format.
 However, other formats are supported by the system.